kramse/kea-it-sikkerhed/system-integration/lektionsplan.md

 Supporting literature - optional to buy, but recommended:

 * _Linux Basics for Hackers Getting Started with Networking, Scripting, and Security in Kali_ by OccupyTheWeb, December 2018, 248 pp. ISBN-13: 978-1-59327-855-7 - shortened LBfH
+* _The Debian Administrator’s Handbook_, Raphaël Hertzog and Roland Mas can be downloaded from https://debian-handbook.info/
 * _Microservices for Java Developers_ , Christian Posta, 2016 O’Reilly https://www.oreilly.com/programming/free/files/microservices-for-java-developers.pdf

+## Exercises

+This course will have exercises that you are expected to run.
+They will require you to access a Linux virtual machine with Debian Linux.

 ## Planning